MobsLab/PrgGithub/Instructions.md

 > Make sure to replace `path/to/PrgGithub` with the actual path to the `PrgGithub` folder on your computer.
 > Make also sure to close all the matlab windows before changing the `startup.m` file.

+**Warning**: once you restart Matlab for the first time, it should load the newly download PrgGithub folder to path. **BUT** all the scripts you see in the editor window (if you have any) are still the ones from the Dropbox !
+You can verify this by running `edit whateverscript-is-open` and see that Matlab will open another tab with the correct script, the one that lies in the PrgGithub folder.
+This is the script you should run and modify from now on.

 # How to contribute

 **Note**: maybe this is not necessary yet, need to check in team meetings.